Bliss-Bass/platform_bootable_newinstaller/README.md

 # List of updated components in newinstaller, including initrd & install

-Currrently we are tracking packages from Debian 13 (trixie)
+Most of the libraries & programs are taken from Debian 13 (trixie), some are taken elsewhere.

 ## initrd